zephyrtronium/robot/README.md

 - `echo bocchi` causes Robot to say `bocchi`, or whatever other message you give.
 - `talk about ranked competitive marriage` gives a short description of Robot's marriage system.
 - `forget bocchi` causes Robot to forget everything she's learned from messages containing `bocchi` in the last fifteen minutes.
 As a special case, `forget everything` tells her to forget all messages in the last fifteen minutes.
+- `be quiet for 8 hours` has Robot stop learning and speaking for eight hours; other durations like `an hour`, `1h30m`, `until tomorrow` work as well.
+Some commands relating to moderation and privacy will still cause her to talk.
+There is a twelve hour limit on quiet time.

 ## Effects